Deep-Symmetry/afterglow/doc/primes.md

 `(partial divides? n)` creates a new function that calls `divides?` with the values `n` and whatever you pass to this new function.
 So that is exactly what we need as a predicate for `not-any?` to use.
-Our `prime?` function will return `true` if no integer from 2 to half of `n` can evenly divide `n`.
+Our `prime?` function will return `true` if no integer from 2 to the square root of `n` can evenly divide `n`.
 And in so few words!
 The explanation is far bigger than the code itself, even counting the doc strings.
 Let's try it out!

 ```clojure
 (prime?
 10)